Forgemind-git/Gmail-classifier/README.md

 # ForgeMindAI

 This repository is part of the [ForgeMindAI](https://www.youtube.com/@ForgeMindAI) YouTube channel, where we explore practical AI automation tools and workflows.
-Here, you'll find a sample **n8n workflow** to kickstart your own AI-powered automation.
+You'll find a sample **n8n workflow** to kickstart your AI-powered automation.

 ## 🛠️ What's Included